 The morphological and quantitative characteristics of the tested variety along with the best check variety JorRS 09-01 are described in Table 6.
 There are dataset for qualitative characteristics also [9].
 In our study, both the varieties viz., JorRS 10-02 and JorRS 09-01 (Check) were having green leaf pigmentation with reddish veins.
 The variety JorRS 10-02 was characterized by higher plant height, more leaf petiole length, yellow flower with maroon eye, red fruits, more fruits per plant, more branches/plant and fruit width as compared to the check variety.
 However, the check variety JorRS 09-01 was having longer leaves, more flower width, more epicalyx, more calyx length and more 100-seed weight.
 Similar reports have been made from earlier studies [6,7,8] also.
 There are many other reports of morpho- agronomic and molecular variations in roselle genotypes [12, 19].
-The processed product i.e. jam prepared from roselle calyces was very attractive and tasty which was consumed with bread and chapatti.
+The processed product i.e. jam prepared from roselle calyces was very attractive and tasty which was consumed with bread and chapatti (Not a suitbale place to wirte, because the authors didn’t do the various edible material tests).

 5. CONCLUSION